Ekimoth/react-global-piece/README.md

 ```

 #### Example
 Let's now see how we can use what we learned.
-Let's create the following hook named `usePersonalData`.

 ```javascript
 import { createStatePiece } from 'react-global-piece';